 Composition of the Board

-All of the shareholder-elected members of the Board are independent from executive management and material business contacts.
-Three of the shareholder-elected members of the Board are independent from the main shareholders of the Company.
+All the shareholder-elected members of the Board are independent from executive management and material business contacts.
+Two of the shareholder-elected members of the Board are independent from the main shareholders of the Company.
 The Board elects the chair and the deputy chair.
 All the members of the Board are generally encouraged to own shares in the Company.

 The nomination committee’s recommendation of candidates, including the basis of the recommendation, will be appended to the notice for the Annual General Meeting, which will be published on the Company’s website and on the Oslo Stock Exchange’s reporting site, www.newsweb.no.

 Deviation from the Recommendation: None other than as stated above regarding the Board's competence to elect the chairman of the Board.

 9. The work of the Board of Directors